Ricoxta/Seattle_health_resources_map/README.md

 ### Applied Libraries and Web Services
 The project incorporates several web technologies and services, including:
 #### Mapping Libraries
-- Mapbox GL JS, supporting vector-tile visualization.
+- Mapbox GL JS, supporting vector-tile visualization to implement our data as well as adding popups.
-- Leaflet, a lightweight JavaScript library for interactive web mapping.
+- Turf.js, for the spatial analysis of the number of resources within a certain buffer zone.

 #### Web Services